transitional-ai/transitional-ai.github.io/_pages/team.md

 ## Masters and Honours Research Students

-* Xuechun Wang, Honours in Data Science, from T3 2023
+* Xuechun Wang, "Evaluation of Google Translate for selected Chinese texts: sentiment and semantic analysis", Honours in Data Science, from T3 2023
-* Qihan Wang, Honours in Data Science, from T3 2023
+* Qihan Wang, "Detection of political bias in western media", Honours in Data Science, from T3 2023
+* Honghui Wang, "Deep learning for instant pedestrian path prediction", Masters by Research, from T2 2022 (Joint supervision with A/Prof Gustavo Batista)
-* Albert Demskoy, Honours in Data Science, from T1 2023
+* Shuhao Huang, "Explainable artificial intelligence for drought prediction in Australia", Honours in Computer Engineering, from T3 2023
-* Rahul Ahluwalia, Honours in Data Science, from T1 2023
+* Yeshwanth Rayavarapu, "Comparison of GPT and  Google Translate for translation of selected Indian languages", Honours in Computer Engineering, from T3 2023
-* Honghui Wang, Masters by Research, from T2 2022
-* Ruoni Wen, Masters in Statistics, from February 2023
-* Mukuan Hsu, Masters in Statistics, from February 2023
-* Alex Bradford,   Masters in Statistics, from February 2023

 ## Research Interns

-* Azal Khan, Indian Institute of Technology, Guwahati, India (January 2023 - current)
+ * Vamshika Sutar, Indian Institute of Technology Bombay, India (January 2024 - present)
+ * Zihan Wang, UNSW Sydney, Australia (January 2024 - present)
+ * Samiz M. Haghighi,  UNSW Sydney, Australia (January 2024 - present)
-* Omkar Chaudhari, Indian Institute of Technology, Guwahati, India (January 2023 - current)
+ * Sarthak Kapoor, Indian Institute of Technology Guwahati, India (January 2024 - present)